What is an LLC?: A Guide to Limited Liability Companies

 Now that you’re informed about all the ins and outs of LLCs, it’s up to you to decide if it’s the right business entity for you.
 Here’s a brief recap of everything we covered:

 Once your business is off the ground, Wave will be with you every step of the way.
-We’re a one-stop money management software built for small business owners like you.
+We’re a simple money management solutions software built for small business owners like you.
 From getting your first customer to hiring and paying your first employee, Wave grows with you.

 A Wave Advisor can help answer questions specific to your business.